its-hazratbilal/offline-ai-assistant/README.md

 Once a model is downloaded, all AI inference happens completely on-device.

-Designed with a privacy-first philosophy, the app provides a smooth and modern chat experience while supporting multiple open-source language models.
+Designed with a privacy-first philosophy, Offline AI Assistant delivers a fast, modern, and completely offline AI experience while supporting multiple open-source language models.

 ---